-The winter months can bring heavy rain, strong winds and flooding to parts of the UK.
-Here's how to prepare now.
+It's not just the winter months that bring heavy rain, strong winds and flooding to the UK.
+Here's how you can prepare.

 - Read our checklist of things to do to prepare for flooding and bad weather

 - Know how much home insurance cover you have and how quickly your insurer will help put things right

 What can I do to prepare for storms and bad weather?